-The PIC has 14 members comprised of representatives from Government and the plans' stakeholders, including employee groups and pensioners, with the Deputy Minister of Finance as the Chair.
 Responsibilities of the PIC include the review of all the financial activities of the Fund; the development, review and implementation of Fund objectives and investment strategies; and the recommendations for the appointment of investment consultants, a custodian and investment managers as required.

-The PIC also oversees the operations of Newvest Realty Corporation (Newvest).
+The PIC also oversees the operations of Newvest Realty Corporation (Newvest) in relation to the real estate holdings of the four plans remaining in the fund.
 Newvest was established solely to facilitate the Fund's investment in real estate.
 The activities of Newvest are included as part of the activities of the PIC.